abirks/abirks.github.io/projects/synacor/synacor.md

 ## Code 5: The Twisting Passages

-The maze can be solved by navigating the rooms in a specific order.
+The first real puzzle is a maze.
+Each room has corridors leading to and from them, but the maze is The maze can be solved by navigating the rooms in a specific order.
 I could tell that some of the passages ran in loops, but I didn't consider that going backwards might not send you back to where you came from.
 That turned out to be the key to navigate the maze without editing memory, but I didn't realize it until after I'd completed the problem.

 Instead I monitored the memory calls made while moving around to identify which addresses were involved in the maze logic.
 After monitoring those address' contents, I found that addresses 2732 and 2733 contain a unique ID for each room, and that these IDs all have a numerical difference of 5.